hunhoffe/nrk-dcm-scheduler/README.md

 ./gradlew publishToMavenLocal -x sign
 ```

-## Controller
+## How to Build and Run

 ### Build
 Create a runnable jar with:
 ```bash
 mvn clean compile assembly:single
 ```
-You don't technically always need the clean, but if you update the
-database schema it is needed.
+You don't always need the clean, but if you update the database schema it is needed.

 ### Run
 Run the jar with:
 ```bash
 java -jar -Dlog4j.configurationFile=src/main/resources/log4j2.xml target/scheduler-1.0-SNAPSHOT-jar-with-dependencies.jar [OPTIONS]
 ```
-Run with a ```-h``` to see usage message.
+Run with a ```-h``` to see parameters and usage instructions.

 ### Test
 ```bash